My Greatest Teacher

 I don’t know what to expect in the morning.
 That’s the thing about mama’s family.
 It’s the reason we pulled back at dusk, instead of gunning it forward.
 In the past, I slept on riverbanks or friends couches, desperate to connect with my dad but not willing to endure his lifestyle off-the-grid, which due to his disability and a variety of factors, has degraded some through the years.

 But my soft place to land has always been these hills, fog hanging in the treetops like ghosts, white fingers wrapped around the branches of the evergreens.
 This place hasn’t moved an inch since I left home.
 Oh, but it has.
+Things always shift.
+Even places.
+Especially river places.
 I’ll be lucky if I can still recognize myself in the mirrored reflection on the water.

 I close my journal, place my writing pen beside it on the nightstand, and open up a new Sun Magazine.
 Barbara Kingsolver’s essay “The Only Real Story” jumps off the page: